kylexu/drlnd-p1-navigation/Report.md

 `LR = 0.0001` and
 `UPDATE_EVERY = 2`

-The computer running this had 48 GB of ram, so buffer size and batch size was increased.
-GAMMA and TAU stayed at the default values.
-With Learning rate and update every updated by trial and error.
+The buffer size and batch size is suitable for the machine with large memory such as 32GB which was used in my machine.
+GAMMA and TAU are the default values.
+Learning rate and update every are set by trial and error.

 ### Neural Network
 The [QNetwork model](model.py) utilise 2 x 64 Fully Connected Layers with Relu activation followed by a final Fully Connected layer with the same number of units as the action size.
 The network has an initial dimension the same as the state size.